 Raccoons supposedly taste like, you guessed it, chicken!

-Not boneless, skinless chicken breasts, mind you, but the dark meat of a chicken which is mineral rich and full of very nourishing fat.
+Not boneless, skinless chicken breasts, mind you, but the dark meat, which is mineral-rich and full of very nourishing fat.

-Soaked Corn The Mainstay of the Seminole Diet
+Soaked Corn.
+A Staple of the Seminole Tribe

-The lye increased the nutrient availability of the corn, most notably niacin.
-Since sofkey was the mainstay of the Seminole diet, release of the niacin from the corn via soaking was absolutely critical to health.
+The lye increased the nutrient availability of the corn, most notably Vitamin B3 or niacin.
+Since sofkey was the mainstay of the Seminole diet, the release of the niacin from the corn via soaking was absolutely critical to health.

-Pellagra, a vitamin B3 (niacin) deficiency disease is a devastating illness which can result in death following progressively worsening symptoms of diarrhea, dermatitis and dementia.
-Soaking the corn prior to cooking and eating alleviated risk of this illness.
+Pellagra, a vitamin B3 (niacin) deficiency disease is a devastating illness that can result in death following progressively worsening symptoms of diarrhea, dermatitis, and dementia.
+Soaking corn in limewater prior to cooking alleviated the risk of this illness.